 - Because of the way that some user agents and proxies treat GET and POST requests, in addition to the get based search method servers that support search SHALL also support a POST based search - Supporting GET means that PHI (Personal health information) might appear in search parameters, and therefore in HTTP logs.
 For this reason logs should be regarded as being as sensitive as the resources themselves.
-This is a general requirement irrespective of the use of GET see the FHIR security page for further commentary. - If the search succeeds, the server SHALL return a 200 OK HTTP status code and the return content SHALL be a Bundle with type = searchset containing the results of the search as a collection of zero or more resources in a defined order. - Note that resources returned in the search bundle MAY be located on another server than the one that performs the search (i.e. the Bundle.entry.fullUrl may be different to the [base] from the search URL) - If the search fails (cannot be executed, not that there are no matches), the return value return value SHALL be a status code 4xx or 5xx with an OperationOutcome.
+This is a general requirement irrespective of the use of GET see the FHIR security page for further commentary.

+- If the search succeeds, the server SHALL return a 200 OK HTTP status code and the return content SHALL be a Bundle with type = searchset containing the results of the search as a collection of zero or more resources in a defined order. - If the search fails (cannot be executed, not that there are no matches), the return value return value SHALL be a status code 4xx or 5xx with an OperationOutcome.
 See Response Handling.